Etelis/israid-needs-assessment-master/README.md

 # IsraAid Needs Assessment Application Overview

-Welcome to the IsraAid Needs Assessment application, a powerful tool designed to support humanitarian aid efforts in 3rd world countries.
+Welcome to the IsraAid Rapid Needs Assessment application, a powerful tool designed to support humanitarian aid efforts around the globe.
 This guide provides an overview of the project, its objectives, and the essential components that make it all possible.

 ## Table of Contents